 YWCA believes that all women deserve to live free from violence, abuse, and threats.
 However, violence against women continues to impact the lives of countless women and their families across the United States.
 Women and girls of all ages, income levels, racial and ethnic communities, sexual orientations, gender identities, and religious affiliations experience violence in the form of domestic violence, sexual assault, dating violence, stalking, and trafficking.

 YWCA is on a mission to eliminate racism, empower women, stand up for social justice, help families and strengthen communities.
 We’ve been at the forefront of the biggest issues of the day for 160 years: from voting rights to civil rights, from affordable housing to pay equity and from violence prevention to health care reform.
 We carry on this long tradition of social action and advocacy to advance our mission — and you are a crucial part of this work.
 Your voice is critical as we advocate for policies that bring us closer to eliminating racism, empowering women, and ensuring peace, justice, freedom and dignity for all.

-The YWCA Mohawk Valley is a nonsectarian membership organization dedicated to its mission of eliminating racism, empowering women, and promoting peace, justice, freedom and dignity for all.
-Founded in 1885 and incorporated in 1904, the agency serves Herkimer and Oneida counties in the Mohawk Valley region of New York State.
-The YWCA serves more than 17,000 individuals each year via such life-changing programs as domestic and sexual violence crisis services, emergency and transitional housing for domestic violence victims, housing and support for runaway and homeless girls, and violence prevention education.
+YWCA Mohawk Valley is a nonsectarian membership organization dedicated to its mission of eliminating racism, empowering women, and promoting peace, justice, freedom, and dignity for all.
+Founded in 1885 and incorporated in 1904, the agency serves over 10,000 individuals each year in Herkimer and Oneida counties.
+YWCA MV provides life-changing programs and services, including domestic and sexual violence crisis services, emergency and transitional housing for domestic violence survivors, violence prevention education, and outreach.